wendellpiez/XMLLunchbox/README.md

 ### Create a working directory

 Create a new directory.
-Ours is called _lunchbox_, we’ll refer to it that way below, and all instructions below should be performed from within this directory.
+Ours is called _xmllunchbox_, we’ll refer to it that way below, and all instructions below should be performed from within this directory.

+Note that case matters.
+If you plan to extend or build into the framework, you could name your directory after your project.

 ### Make Saxon available